ISKCON’S SANCTIMONIOUS AND SEXIST EDITORS or The 3 Mans’ Counterfeiter’s Clique.

 We may challenge: Why are you doing this?
 Have you got some superior insight into this subject matter, INSIGHT EVEN SUPERIOR TO THE ACARYA’S HIMSELF?
-Or are you just common, entrenched dogmatists AND WHO DO YOU THINK YOU ARE ANYWAY ???
+Or are you just common, entrenched dogmatists and mischief-mongers AND WHO DO YOU THINK YOU ARE ANYWAY ???
 Let them give a plausible reply!
 They cant because there is none.

-I remember when I approached Back To Godhead Magazine management.
+I remember some time ago, when I approached Back To Godhead Magazine management.
 I was treated as an enemy a priori.
 It suggests that someone is protecting an (illegally?) acquired monopoly.
 “Don’t come here this is our domain.”
 This is the language of barking dogs, as Srila Prabhupada pointed out in respect of frontier crossing.
-Subsequently the manager send a back channel email to his staff and it ended in my own box, which caused him some embarrassment.
+Subsequently the manager send a back channel email to his staff and it ended in my own box, which caused him quite some embarrassment.

 Additionally, we could apply the same honour logic to Srila Prabhupada Himself as He is the envoy of the Supreme Personality of Godhead.
 Srila Prabhupada used to give the example that when the viceroy came to India, because he represents the king, he is giving the same honour and respect as the king himself.